 Privacy Risk: TMS 2.0 collects a large amount of personally identifiable information (PII) to include the Social Security Number (SSN).
-Due to the sensitive nature of this data, there is a risk that, if the data were accessed by an unauthorized individual or otherwise breached, serious personal, professional, or financial harm may result for the individuals affected.
+Due to the sensitive nature of this data, there is a risk that, if the data were

+Version date: October 1, 2023 Page 12 of 40 accessed by an unauthorized individual or otherwise breached, serious personal, professional, or financial harm may result for the individuals affected.